 Sales Ready Lead: A Contact that has generated some type of signal that triggers a notification to an employee of the account via a Sales Notification Action in a Lead workflow.
 This typically requires the Contact to have a Lead Score above a certain value or to meet some specific profile requirements (title, geographic region, etc.).

-Lead Notification: This is an email that has been sent to the sales team via the ‘Email to Sales’ Lead Notification Workflow.
+Lead Notification: This is an email that has been sent to the sales team via the ‘Email to Sales’ Lead Notification Workflow or has been posted to a CRM via a 'Post To CRM' action.

 Claimed Lead: A sales person can take ownership/responsibility for a Lead.
 This is called “Claiming a Lead”.
 A Lead can be claimed by only one sales person.
 This person is known as the Contact Manager.